 Project management is not something a lot of people would jump at as a career.
 You need to have a particular mentality to enjoy it.
-Trying t to sort out chaos and make sure things happen is the way I'd put it.
+Trying t to sort out the chaos and make sure things happen is the way I'd put it.
 You also need to get a kick out of delivering things.
 It's a strange ethos, a strange way of looking at things, but it's also the fun factor, which is an integral part for me.
 This feeling of satisfaction of completing something I enjoy a lot, personally, and that's what drives me forwards.
 That must be the same for other project managers as well.

 Would you encourage young people to follow this career path?

 Definitely, if you have the right mentality, you could do very well.
-In each case, you need to get some experience in the beginning, to discover which sort of industry you want to go to for project management.
+In each case, you need to get some experience, in the beginning to discover which sort of industry you want to go to for project management.
 Personally, I focused on IT because that was my background, but there are all sorts of project managers in other industries.
 My advice is first to work out what you enjoy and which sector you want to join, then focus on project management.